einGlasRotwein/ForBioPsy/README.md

 # Helper functions for automated file administration and data wrangling
 This package accompanies the scripts I wrote for easier file management and wrangling of EEG data files.
 It is taylored to the needs of the BioPsy group, but maybe some of the functions might be helpful on their own.
-See current development and to do in the [Documentation](https://github.com/einGlasRotwein/ForBioPsy/tree/master/Documentation/README.md)
+See a list of functions, current development and to do in the [Documentation](https://github.com/einGlasRotwein/ForBioPsy/tree/master/inst/README.md).

 ## Getting started
 You can install this package by running the following code in your console: